Could Your Horse Be a Windrush Horse??

 Almost all of the therapy horses at Windrush are donated or leased by owners who want them to be happy, healthy and do meaningful work.
 When an owner contacts us about a potential donation, we try to visit and ride the horse in its current home to see if it’s a potential fit.
 Any new horse who arrives at the farm goes through a mandatory two-week health/safety quarantine and a trial period.
 “We want to make sure they are well-suited for our program, and that the horse is happy,” says Chief Operating Officer Josselyn Shaughnessy.
 “The owners want to make sure it is the right fit for their horse as well.”

 Trials can vary in length, but usually last at least two months.
 During that time, the horse is handled and ridden by staff, and evaluated and discussed by instructors, before going into any classes.
 During the trial period, in addition to basic schooling, we try to expose horses to the experiences they may encounter in their new career — unbalanced riders, strange noises, toys being thrown overhead, voice commands, wheelchairs, crutches, confined spaces, lots of people, mounting ramps, pool noodles, music, overhead lifts.
 It’s a demanding job and it’s not right for every horse.
 But for the “perfect pony,” becoming a Windrush horse can mean a lifetime of love and important work in a beautiful place with excellent care.
-As Mandy Hogan, our former Executive Director and current Consulting Educator, says, “We’re looking for horses that love this work.
-This is what makes them such amazing healers and educators.”

 If you know a horse who could become a Windrush horse,